mever-team/FairBench/docs/quick.md

 *predictions*, *multipredictions*, *scores*,
 *labels*, *multilabels*, *order*, *target*, as described [here](documentation/reports.md), and the *sensitive* dimensions construct above.

-Next is an example that shows how to compute the surface area between the ROC curves of AUC computations.
-This assesses the fairness of recommender systems.
-A small area indicates that the curves are very similar between groups even when considering the two most dissimilar.
+Next for comparing the surface area between the ROC curves involved in AUC computations (the curves can be re-obtained because FairBench keeps track of intermediate computations).
+Curve comparison assesses the fairness of recommender systems, where a small area difference indicates that the curves are similar between groups.

 ```python
 abroca = fb.quick.pairwise_maxbarea_auc(scores=yhat, labels=y, sensitive=sensitive)